Mourning: Georgian and Victorian eras

-By the 19th century, mourning behaviour in England had developed into a complex set of rules, particularly among the upper classes.
+By the 19th century, mourning behavior in England had developed into a complex set of rules, particularly among the upper classes.
 For women, the customs involved wearing heavy, concealing black clothing, and the use of heavy veils of black crêpe.
-The entire ensemble was colloquially known as "widow's weeds" (from the Old English wǣd, meaning "garment"), and would either be newly created clothing, or overdyed clothing the mourner already owned.
+The entire ensemble was colloquially known as "widow's weeds" (from the Old English wǣd, meaning "garment"), and would comprise either newly-created clothing, or overdyed clothing which the mourner already owned.
 Up until the later 18th century, the clothes of the deceased, unless they were considerably poor, were still listed in the inventories of the dead, as clothing constituted a relatively high expense.
+Mourning attire could feature "weepers"—conventional markers of grief such as white cuffs or cuff adornments, black hat-bands, or long black crêpe veils.

-Special caps and bonnets, usually in black or other dark colours, were worn with these ensembles; mourning jewellery, often made of jet, was also worn, and became highly popular in the Victorian era.
-Jewellery was also occasionally made from the hair of the deceased.
+Special caps and bonnets, usually in black or other dark colours, went with these ensembles; mourning jewellery, often made of jet, was also worn, and became highly popular in the Victorian era.
+Jewellery was also occasionally using the hair of the deceased.
 The wealthy would wear cameos or lockets designed to hold a lock of the deceased's hair or some similar relic.

-Widows were expected to wear special clothes to indicate that they were in mourning for up to four years after the death, although a widow could choose to wear such attire for a longer period of time, even for the rest of her life.
-To change one's clothing earlier than this was considered disrespectful to the deceased, and, if the widow was still young and attractive, suggestive of potential sexual promiscuity.
+Social norms could prescribe that widows wore special clothes to indicate that they were in mourning for up to four years after the death, although a widow could choose to wear such attire for a longer period of time, even for the rest of her life.
+To change one's clothing too early was considered disrespectful to the deceased, and, if the widow was still young and attractive, suggestive of potential sexual promiscuity.
 Those subject to the rules were slowly allowed to re-introduce conventional clothing at specific times; such stages were known by such terms as "full mourning", "half mourning", and similar descriptions.
 For half mourning, muted colours such as lilac, grey and lavender could be introduced.